rest-for-physics/framework/CONTRIBUTING.md

 Hint: Use `git status` frequently!

-We should proceed following this scheme (checking for differences for each file to be commited before adding it to the commit).
+We should proceed following this scheme (checking for differences for each file to be commited before adding it to the `commit`).
 When we have added all the files in a commit we can prepare the commit.

 ```
 git commit -m "My contribution to REST"
 ```

-It is important to know that, up to now, these changes took place only on your local machine, and in order to push (or upload) these changes to the repository we must do `git push`.
+It is important to know that, up to now, these changes took place only on your `local machine`, and in order to push (or upload) these changes to the repository we must do `git push`.

 ```